 Why No Paragraph Titles and Commentary?

-The purpose of this style of Bible is to get you the student to learn the text for yourself with the guidance of The Holy Spirit.
+The purpose of this style of Bible is to get you the student to learn the text for yourself.
 Commentaries are not a bad thing.
 I use them myself.
-But only after I have exhausted the text.
-I go to a reliable resource to make sure I have not interpreted something out of context.
+But only after I’ve exhausted the text.
+I use a reliable resource to make sure I have not interpreted something out of context.
 We are human and we can misinterpret.
-So comparing what you believe the text to be teaching with someone else is wise.
-Just be careful.
-There are a lot of bad commentaries out there.
+So comparing what you believe the text is teaching with someone else is a wise thing to do.
+Be careful there’s a lot of bad commentaries out there.

 I do not know about you but if I read someones opinion on something it sticks in my mind.
 When I go to God’s word what I have read guides my thoughts on the text.
-Without paragraph themes and commentary I am less likely to base my interpretation on someone elses thoughts.
-Again, I am not saying do not seek help from, teachers, pastors, friends, or commentaries.
-But first rely on the guidance of the Holy Spirit.
+Without, paragraph themes and commentary I am less likely to base my interpretation on someone else’s thoughts.
+Again, I am not saying do not seek help from teachers, pastors, friends, or commentaries.
+But first rely on the Holy Spirit to guide you.